Ashwagandha is an incredibly healthy medicinal herb.

 In addition to its anti-inflammatory effects, ashwagandha may help improve heart health by reducing cholesterol and triglyceride levels.

 Animal studies have found that it significantly decreases these blood fats.

 One study in rats found that it lowered total cholesterol by as much as 53% and triglycerides by nearly 45% (28).

-In a 60-day study of chronically stressed adults, the group taking the highest dosage of ashwagandha experienced a 17% decrease in LDL cholesterol and an 11% decrease in triglycerides, on average (3).
+In a 60-day study in chronically stressed adults, the group taking the highest dosage of ashwagandha experienced a 17% decrease in “bad” LDL cholesterol and an 11% decrease in triglycerides, on average (3).

 In one study, epileptic rats treated with ashwagandha had nearly a complete reversal of spatial memory impairment.
 This was likely caused by a reduction in oxidative stress (32).

-Although ashwagandha has traditionally been used to boost memory in Ayurvedic practice, at this point there is only a small amount of human research in this area.
+Although ashwagandha has traditionally been used to boost memory in Ayurvedic practice, there is only a small amount of human research in this area.

-In a controlled study, researchers who gave healthy men 500 mg of the herb daily reported significant improvements in their reaction time and task performance, compared to men who received a placebo (33).
+In one controlled study, healthy men who took 500 mg of the herb daily reported significant improvements in their reaction time and task performance, compared to men who received a placebo (33).

-Ashwagandha appears to be a safe supplement for most people.
+Ashwagandha is a safe supplement for most people.

 However, certain individuals should not take it, including pregnant and breastfeeding women.